serverless/blog/posts/2017-03-21-updated-openwhisk-plugin.md

 ---
-title: Updated OpenWhisk support in The Serverless Framework
+title: New Event Sources and Other Updates in v0.5.0 of the OpenWhisk Plugin for the Serverless Framework
-description: The Serverless Framework now has even better support for the OpenWhisk platform!
+description: The official OpenWhisk plugin for Serverless now includes support for Cloudant DB and IBM Message Hub events, exporting Web Actions and more.
 date: 2017-03-21
 thumbnail: https://cloud.githubusercontent.com/assets/20538501/22410455/110d1f36-e65e-11e6-8db8-87e834504e13.jpg
 layout: Post